Rabbi Vernon Kurtz

 Rabbi Michael Schwab

-Rabbi Michael Schwab is completing his eleventh year at NSS Beth El.
-He currently serves on the National Council of AIPAC, as a member of the Board of Directors of Solomon Schechter Day School, sits on the Executive Committee of the Chicago Board of Rabbis as well as chairs JUF's Synagogue Federation Commission.
-Rabbi Schwab is also the immediate past President of the Chicagoland Rabbinical Assembly and is a Chicago Global Justice Fellow for American Jewish World Service.
-Additionally, Rabbi Schwab is featured as a scholar for Jewish Values Online, a growing interactive website that serves as a portal to Jewish responses to relevant ethical issues.
-You can see his contributions by clicking here: http://www.jewishvaluesonline.org/rabbi.php?id=12
+Rabbi Michael Schwab is completing his thirteenth year at NSS Beth El.
+He currently serves as a Shalom Hartman Institute Rabbinic Leadership Fellow, as a member of the Board of Directors of Solomon Schechter Day School, sits on the Executive Committee of the Chicago Board of Rabbis as well as chairs JUF's Synagogue Federation Commission.
+Rabbi Schwab is a past President of the Chicagoland Rabbinical Assembly, a past member of the National Council of AIPAC and is a Chicago Global Justice Fellow for American Jewish World Service.
+Additionally, Rabbi Schwab is featured as a scholar for Jewish Values Online, an interactive website that serves as a portal to Jewish responses to relevant ethical issues.
+You can see his contributions by clicking here: http://www.jewishvaluesonline.org/rabbi.php?id=12.

 In the past Rabbi Schwab was selected to participate in Hebrew University’s Melton Center Senior Educators Program for Outstanding Diaspora Educators, was chosen as a fellow in the STAR PEER Rabbinic Leadership Program for early career rabbis who have demonstrated leadership excellence and he completed Northwestern University's Kellogg Management Education Program and is now a member of Kellogg's Jewish Leaders Circle.
 Rabbi Schwab is married to his lovely wife, Erica, who is a behavioral therapist and teacher of children with developmental disabilities.
 They have four children: Ari, Liana, Noa and Miri.